pranavmahabs/dnabert-enhancer/README.md

 * `positive.bed`: A BED file containing all the BED-formatted information for positive samples.
 Depending on your preprocessing, the fourth, fifth, etc. columns should allow you to determine the label.
 * `negative.bed`: A BED file containing all the BED-formatted information for negative samples.
-* `genome.ga`: You will need to a provide a genome fa and fai file (i.e. hg38.fa and hg38.fa.fai)
+* `genome.fa`: You will need to a provide a genome fa and fai file (i.e. hg38.fa and hg38.fa.fai)

 It is highly recommended that your dataset for positive and negative samples for the entire genome as the data is set up to be split based on chromosome.
 If you want to a different split that can be done below.